hbja/hilmybaja/resume/index.md

 date:  2024-30-12
 ---

-## **Profile**
-I'm Hilmy, a PhD candidate with a deep interest in artificial intelligence for practical purposes.
-Aspires to be a researcher, to help implement and apply practical and feasible artificial intelligence technology for quality of life.
-Researching reinforcement learning methods to optimize crop management, especially fertilizer use.

----

-## **Education**

 ## **Education**
 - **PhD in Data & AI for Agriculture**, Wageningen University (2022-present)
   - AI & Reinforcement Learning for farm management